 Logging work time is also in the My ICP module, under the Time log heading; or, under the Time log tab inside the project.

 !info w stopce – lewe

-Probably the best project management software in your company.
+Probably the best project management software for your company.

 Try it for FREE!